An area law for 2D frustration-free spin systems: Acknowledgments

 \section{Acknowledgments}

-We thank Dorit Aharonov, Fernando Brand\~{a}o, Aram Harrow, Tomotaka Kuwahara, Zeph Landau, Mehdi Soleimanifar and Umesh Vazirani for insightful discussions.
-AA acknowledges support from the NSF QLCI program through grant number OMA-2016245.
-Part of this work was done while AA participated in the Simons Institute for the Theory of Computing program on \emph{The Quantum Wave in Computing}.
+We thank Dorit Aharonov, Fernando Brand\~{a}o, Lukasz Fidkowski, Aram Harrow, Tomotaka Kuwahara, Zeph Landau, Mehdi Soleimanifar and Umesh Vazirani for insightful discussions.
+AA acknowledges support through the NSF award QCIS-FF: Quantum Computing \& Information Science Faculty Fellow at Harvard University (NSF 2013303).
+Part of the work was done when AA was affiliated with the Simons Institute for the Theory of Computing and the Challenge Institute for Quantum Computation, where research was supported by the NSF QLCI program through grant number OMA-2016245.
+Part of this work was also done while AA participated in the Simons Institute for the Theory of Computing program on \emph{The Quantum Wave in Computing}.
 DG acknowledges the support of the Natural Sciences and Engineering Research Council of Canada, the Canadian Institute for Advanced Research, and IBM Research.
-IA acknowledges the support of the Israel Science Foundation (ISF) under the Individual Research Grant No.~1778/17.
+IA acknowledges the support of the Israel Science Foundation (ISF) under the Individual Research Grant No.~1778/17 and the Israel Science Foundation (ISF), grant No.~2074/19.

 { }